scottwernervt/ember-notifier/tests/dummy/app/docs/options/template.md

 # Options

-Notification options can be set globally and overridden at run time.
+Notification options can be set globally and overridden when launching.

 ## Global